Welcome to Tesco Wine by the case.

 A fabulously fruity red from the Trentino region, in northern Italy.

 Here, the Teroldego grape has produced a wine with lots of juicy black cherry and redcurrant fruit, along with a sprinkle of spice at the end.

 Begs to be out with a bowl of tomato-sauce drenched pasta.

-On well-drained terraces in the River Adige and Vallagarina valleys, on a gravelly matrix of alluvial origins and at the foot of alluvial cones on limestone, medium-deep soils with plenty of skeleton.
+Production area: on well-drained terraces in the Adige and Vallagarina valleys, on a gravelly matrix of alluvial origins and at the foot of alluvial cones on limestone, medium-deep soils with plenty of skeleton.